|La Grange||Self Catering||Saturday||2||4||2||One extra child in a cot.|

 You are more than welcome to use the field, either to stroll around or to sit under any of the huge trees, which offer ample shade at the height of the day.
-Marked paths lead round the woods and you are welcome to wander (or jog?!) through them.
+Marked paths lead round the woods and you are welcome to wander through them.
 There are both Douglas Fir which is grown as a crop, and ancient mixed deciduous woodland; oak, hazel, chestnut and beech.
 The clean air ensures a huge variety of mosses and lichens and wild flowers.
 In summer and autumn we forage for mushrooms and we have several edible species.

-There is hardly ever any traffic; the post lady comes most days and every morning our farmer neighbour arrives to check his cows in the fields across the lane.
+There is hardly ever any traffic; the post lady comes some days and every morning our farmer neighbour arrives to check his cows in the fields across the lane.
 Other than that....nothing apart from an occasional mountain biker!